exercism/v3/languages/elixir/exercises/concept/access/.meta/design.md

 ## Learning objectives

-- Know of the access behavior
+- Know of the access _behaviour_ (Note the UK spelling.)
-- Know that the access behavior can be used on maps and keyword lists
+- Know that the access behaviour can be used on maps and keyword lists
-- Know the syntax for the access behavior
+- Know the syntax for the access behaviour
-- limitations of the access behavior
+- limitations of the access behaviour
-  - doesn't work for structs
+  - doesn't work for structs, unless the behaviour is implemented in the defining module
   - doesn't raise errors in some circumstances

 ## Out of scope